Canada1Water/canada1water.github.io/e1w/about.md

 layout: page
 title: About
 description: >-
-    Course policies and information.
+    Course information and learning objectives.
 ---

-# About
+# About Part 1 – Data Management for Integrated Hydrologic Model Development
 {:.no_toc}

 ## Table of contents